seleniumbase/SeleniumBase/README.md

 * If you're using the [SeleniumBase MySQL feature](https://github.com/seleniumbase/SeleniumBase/blob/master/help_docs/mysql_installation.md) to save results from tests running on a server machine, you can install [MySQL Workbench](http://dev.mysql.com/downloads/tools/workbench/) to help you read & write from your DB more easily.

-* If you're using AWS, you can setup an [Amazon S3](http://aws.amazon.com/s3/) account for saving your log files and screenshots for future viewing.
-SeleniumBase already has all the code you need to connect to it.
-(You'll need to modify [settings.py](https://github.com/seleniumbase/SeleniumBase/blob/master/seleniumbase/config/settings.py) with connection details to your instance and the location in S3 where you want log files to be saved.)

 * If you use [Slack](https://slack.com), you can easily have your Jenkins jobs display results there by using the [Jenkins Slack Plugin](https://github.com/jenkinsci/slack-plugin).
 Another way to send messages from your tests to Slack is by using [Slack's Incoming Webhooks API](https://api.slack.com/incoming-webhooks).

 * If you use [HipChat](https://www.hipchat.com/), you can easily have your Jenkins jobs display results there by using the [Jenkins HipChat Plugin](https://wiki.jenkins-ci.org/display/JENKINS/HipChat+Plugin).
 Another way is by using the [hipchat_reporting plugin](https://github.com/seleniumbase/SeleniumBase/blob/master/seleniumbase/plugins/hipchat_reporting_plugin.py) (nosetests only).

-* Be sure to tell SeleniumBase to use these added features when you set them up.
-That's easy to do.
-You would be running tests like this:
+<a id="amazon_section"></a>
+* If you're using AWS, you can setup an [Amazon S3](http://aws.amazon.com/s3/) account for saving your log files and screenshots for future viewing.
+SeleniumBase already has all the code you need to connect to it.
+You'll need to modify [settings.py](https://github.com/seleniumbase/SeleniumBase/blob/master/seleniumbase/config/settings.py) with connection details to your instance and the location in S3 where you want log files to be saved.
+You'll also need to add "``--with-s3_logging``" on the command line when you run your tests.

+Here's an example of running tests with additional features enabled:
 ```bash
 nosetests [YOUR_TEST_FILE].py --browser=chrome --with-selenium --with-testing_base --with-db_reporting --with-s3_logging -s
 ```